nokola/nonaquad/README.md

 - [ ] high-quality fast drop shadows and blur
 - [ ] gradients - high quality dithered
 - [ ] squircles

+# Architecture
+This is how the pieces fit together:

 # Contributing
 See TODO-s in source code or anything else goes